ovh/venom/executors/readfile/README.md

-# Venom - Executor SMTP
+# Venom - Executor Read file

 Step for Read file

 Use case: you software write a file.
 Venom checks that file is produced, read it, and return content.
 Content can be used by another steps of testsuite.

-path can contains a fullpath, a wildcard or a directory:
+Path can contains a fullpath, a wildcard or a directory:

 ```
 - path: /a/full/path/file.txt